dmak/jaxb-xew-plugin/README.md

     	</executions>
     </plugin>

-You can find more examples of this plugin in `samples` directory.
+You can find more examples of this plugin in `samples` directory, including how to call this plugin from jaxws:wsimport.

 ## Contribution